waterbycounty

 What's happening with rivers in Florence County right now?

-Florence County's primary USGS streamgage on the MENOMINEE RIVER is currently reading 1,360 cubic feet per second — 78% of the long-term mean of 1,751.55 cfs.
+Florence County's primary USGS streamgage on the MENOMINEE RIVER has a pipeline snapshot of 1,360 cubic feet per second — 78% of the long-term mean of 1,751.55 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Florence County water compare to the Wisconsin average?